rhyspoulton/OrbWeaver/README.md

 Using the filelist generated in the first stage it is now possible to to run OrbWeaver using the python script in python-tools from the following command:

-	python python-tools/runorbweaver.py -i <output base filename>.orbweaver.filelist.txt -c <fracrvircross> -s <schedulertype> -v <verbose>
+	python python-tools/runorbweaver.py -i <output base filename>.orbweaver.filelist.txt  -s <schedulertype> [-f <fracrvircross> -c <iclean> -v <verbose>]

 Where:

+* schedulertype - The type of scheduler avalible either Slurm, PBS or None, if None then python's multiprocessing will be used to run orbweaver concurrently (currently not implemented)
 * fracrvircross - is the fraction of the host viral radius where a crossing point is outputed (default is a output point every 0.5 of the host viral radius)
-* schedulertype - The type of scheduler avalible either Slurm, PBS or None, if None then python's multiprocessing will be used to run orbweaver concurrently (currently not implemented)
+* iclean  -  Flag to switch on/ off orbit cleaning, this is done to remove any apsis points where the object is not orbiting the host of interest. (default True)
 * verbose - How verbose the code is 0=None, 1=talkative

 If either a scheduler is used then the base submit file will needed to be updated based on the size of the data being processed, these are located in: